Dendrobium

 3) The new pot is prettier

 Larger pots provides adequate space for its roots and pseudo-bulbs to grow, which in turn, signals that the plant has adequate space to grow as a whole.
-In most orchid nurseries, pot sizes used for Dendrobiums are usually capped at around 25 ~ 30 centimeters (10 ~ 12 Inches) in diameter.
+In most orchid farms, pot sizes used for Dendrobiums are usually capped at around 25 ~ 30 centimeters (10 ~ 12 Inches) in diameter.
 Such sizes are trialed and tested for Dendrobiums to achieve their maximum height (varies between 1.3 ~ 2 meters amongst hybrids).

 Care needs to be taken when one is cutting off unproductive old roots/stems, prior to re-potting – to avoid injuring the pseudo-bulbs.
 It is highly advisable to treat the plant/keikis with fungicide as cuts made are open wounds after all.
 Moreover, new charcoal can be used as they contain less pest/pathogens.
 Also, line the Dendrobium plant nearer the surface of the charcoal medium, rather than right at the bottom of the pot.
 This is because Dendrobium roots prefer to “breath”.
 Crucially, the re-potted Dendrobium should be secured in a stationary position for months to establish itself firmly.